-To provide land use certainty, railways, significant state roads such as the Pacific Highway, sewage systems, waste management facilities and airports will be included in the SP2 Infrastructure Zone where they are not already.
+To provide land use certainty, railways, significant state and regional roads, sewage systems, waste management facilities and airports will be included in the SP2 Infrastructure Zone where they are not already.

 Public cemeteries will be zoned SP2 Infrastructure due to the limited potential for these sites to be used for a different purpose in the future.